Everybody Loves Raymond: Conception

 Most aspects of Romano's real life are replicated in the series, except for its setting of Long Island instead of Queens; Romano and the writers initially wanted the show to be set in Queens, but CBS executives ultimately chose Long Island due to its broad appeal, as it was a suburb with urban elements.
 Previous prime-time television series set in Long Island, such as The Hamptons (1983) and The Pruitts of Southampton (1966–67), never went beyond one season.
-Romano also explained, "There's a lot more kissing on the show than in real life;" and his wife Anna continued, "and they talk a lot more in the show than we ever do at home."
+Romano also explained, "There's a lot more kissing on the show than in real life"; and his wife Anna continued, "and they talk a lot more in the show than we ever do at home."
 The title Everybody Loves Raymond originated from a response Romano's brother Richard made after Ray won a CableACE stand-up award: "I had a day where people were shooting at me, and you're bringing home trophies.
 Everybody loves Raymond, don't they?"
 In the show's pilot, Robert states "Everybody loves Raymond."

 Rosenthal pitched the show to CBS president Les Moonves, CBS comedy vice president David Himelfarb, CBS comedy development executive Wendi Goldstein, and CBS comedy and drama development head Gene Stein.
 He kept the pitch very simple: "it's [Romano] and his family, and his parents live across the street with his brother."
 CBS was lukewarm towards the show's low concept, but found it enough of a low-risk investment for the series to be green-lit.
 Letterman's involvement with Raymond amounted to nothing more than a meeting where he signed Rosenthal's show-runner contract and told him, "just don't embarrass us."

 Casting

-For the non-titular lead roles of Everybody Loves Raymond, casting director Lisa Miller chose actors with previous professional experience in acting, such as Patricia Heaton and Brad Garrett, who made several appearances in sitcoms before; and Doris Roberts and Peter Boyle, both film actors.
-Everybody Loves Raymond was Heaton's fourth lead role in a sitcom after the short-lived Room for Two (1992–1993), Some Like Me (1994), and Women of the House (1995).
+For the non-titular lead roles of Everybody Loves Raymond, casting director Lisa Miller chose Patricia Heaton and Brad Garrett, who made several appearances in sitcoms before; and Doris Roberts and Peter Boyle, both film actors.
+Everybody Loves Raymond was Heaton's fourth lead role in a sitcom after the short-lived Room for Two (1992–1993), Someone Like Me (1994), and Women of the House (1995).
 When she read the pilot script during pilot season, she thought it was "beautifully written" although found the character of Debra uninteresting.
-Miller explained that she had to "Taft-Hartley" Romano, who didn't have much acting experience before Everybody Loves Raymond, in order to get around legal Screen Actors Guild requirements to star in the show.
+Miller explained that she had to "Taft-Hartley" Romano, who did not have much acting experience before Everybody Loves Raymond, in order to get around legal Screen Actors Guild requirements to star in the show.
 He also needed trainers to make sure he performed the character of a likable protagonist well.

-Garrett was the first actor to be cast after Romano, as well as the only actor to audition without Romano in the room.
+Garrett (like Romano, also a stand-up comedian) was the first actor to be cast after Romano, as well as the only actor to audition without Romano in the room.
 Garrett explained that while CBS initially wanted a small, Danny DeVito-esque character who had a "bulldog" attitude towards Raymond, he, a much taller actor, portrayed Robert as more "beaten-down" and "succumb to the fact that he's a loser" when auditioning.